Get

 • Territorial aggression: Cats establish their territory in your home, so they may become aggressive if a new human or pet ventures into their territory.

-• Redirected aggression: If your cat feels threatened by something, such as a feral cat outside or loud noises that they can’t attack head-on, they may redirect that pent-up aggression toward you, other family members, or other pets.
+• Redirected aggression: If your cat feels threatened by something, such as a feral cat outside or loud noises that they can’t attack head-on, they may redirect that pent-up energy with aggression toward you, other family members, or other pets.

 • Fear aggression: Cats fearful of new people, animals, or situations may behave aggressively to defend themselves.